How to build a smart conversation partner that your customers will actually enjoy chatting with?

 - Act as a helper instead of a collector

 As explained in one of our earlier blog posts, the smart bot should keep some knowledge about its users in terms of what identifies them and “who” they are.
-For the chatbot to recognize patterns in data it receives and has earlier received, it needs to be “constantly learning”.
+For the chatbot to recognize patterns in data it receives and has earlier received, it needs to be “constantly learning.”
 Whether this happens is up to us humans.

 Furthermore, considering how users interact, we propose that the technology behind smart bots is in some situations even better than humans at gaining information efficiently since it does not get stressed or forgetful the way humans do.
-People have often too many factors to care about, which gives bots an advantage.
+People often have too many factors to care about, which gives bots an advantage.
 If they are smart enough, they will calculate users’ stress levels and respond carefully.

 A bot whose operator thinks sharp does not just understand the environment the user resides in, but it goes a step further.
 The smart bot makes a decision based on how it interprets the acquired knowledge.
 According to Maruti Techlabs, this decision is made by leveraging pre-existing knowledge of the user and new knowledge the same user is continuously conveying to the bot.
 The smart bot achieves a decision by the use of neural networks in machine learning.

 Smart bots allow the dialogue to jump between contexts that give people the ability to navigate without a defined path.
-Instead of remaining stubbornly stuck in scripted decisions, smart bots are open for new input or additional parameters from its users even if it means replacing or adding to some already gained information.
-In real life, people can change their minds at any time so the chatbot makes a smart move by respecting this change.
-This gives the bot users the feeling of more independence and freedom.
+Instead of remaining stuck in scripted decisions, smart bots are open for new input or additional parameters from its users even if it means replacing or adding to some already gained information.
+In real life, people can change their minds at any time, so the chatbot makes a smart move by respecting this change.
+It gives the bot users the feeling of more independence and freedom.

 The smart bot’s ability to come with appropriate answers enables the conversation to flow more naturally like between two humans.
 To achieve this, the bot is assisted to learn the language nuances through NLU (Natural Language Understanding).
 NLU is a technique that powers conversations as it enables the bot to write in its users’ natural language when chatting with them.
-At BotXO, this function is tailored to individual languages to make things work in English, Danish, Swedish, German, Spanish and more.
+At BotXO, this function is tailored to individual languages to make things work in English, Danish, Swedish, German, Spanish, and more.

-In the same situation, the dumb bot aims to stick to its script by targeting the user with pre-defined questions that always expect a certain answer.
+In the same situation, the dumb bot aims to stick to its script by targeting the user with pre-defined questions that always expect a specific answer.
 The technology behind dumb bots does not support them to calculate how close a user input is to an intent.
 The lack of this understanding does not allow dumb bots to help their users in a clever and personal way, as smart bots do.